edub008/my-website/README.md

 # Ergin Dervisoglu's Personal Website

-You can view my live site at www.ergin-d.com
+You can view the live site at www.ergin-d.com

 ![ergin-d.com](/public/ergin-hero.jpg)